dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ## Tropes

-### T662: Focus should be on restorative, not punitive justice.
+### T662: Focus on restorative justice that repairs harm and promotes healing.

 |Support|
 |---|